tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

-In all these cases it is still useful to make it at least explicit that this information has not been omitted inadvertently and also to give a reason, why it is missing.
-PIDINST adopts for this purpose the *standard values for unknown information* from DataCite, see Appendix 3 in the DataCite Metadata Schema Documentation. [#datacite2019]_
+In all these cases it is still useful to make it at least explicit that this information has not been omitted inadvertently and also to give a reason why it is missing.
+For this purpose, PIDINST adopts the *standard values for unknown information* from DataCite, see Appendix 3 in the DataCite Metadata Schema Documentation. [#datacite2019]_